Geeks-Solutions/vue-sections/README.md

 - `projectId`: The ID of you project, you get it from your project interface after your register to sections
 - `environment`: _to use only for development purposes_ set it to "testing" if you want your requests to be directed to sections test server
-- `projectUrl`: _to use only if you wish to run sections in SSR_ set it to the project url you defined in your project interface on sections back office.
+- `projectUrl`: _to use only if you intend to run sections in SSR_ set it to the project url you defined in your project interface on sections back office.

 ```
 import Sections from '@geeks-solutions/vue-sections'